Team-Jackdaw/Essential-PlayerInfo/README.md

  If you update from an old version, your config file will be recreated, and your setting will be reset to default.

+ You can now disable any custom message by setting a component blank `""`.

     # essential-playerinfo
     # Configuration version. !Please do not change this option!
     [version]